 What were the factors contributing to such a development in China?
 There were of course many.
-First of all, there was the institutionalised rural-urban income gap.
+First, there was the institutionalized rural-urban income gap.
 As reforms began, this gap was somewhat narrowed, but this did not last beyond the middle of the 1980s, when price inflation eroded the agricultural terms of trade during the late 1980s.
-Within rural areas, the growth of the TVEs opened up inequality between entrepreneurial individuals and the rest, widening the rural income gap in the countryside.
+Within rural areas, the growth of the TVEs opened inequality between entrepreneurial individuals and the rest, widening the rural income gap in the countryside.
 Although massive laying off of urban SOE workers during the second phase of reform created economic hardship for many urban dwellers, poverty still remained largely a rural phenomenon.
 The trend of widening of the rural-urban income gap from mid-1990 to 2003 continued, until the next generation of leaders.

-Despite the fact that inequality was not the intention of the reformers, both phases of reform, especially the second one, increased the income and wealth gap among the Chinese.
-Deng Xiaoping said at its beginning that some people "will get rich first".
-But he hoped that those who got there first would pull up the living standards of those left behind.
+Even though inequality was not the intention of the reformers, both phases of reform, especially the second one, increased the income and wealth gap among the Chinese.
+Deng Xiaoping envisioned a 'xian fu dai dong hou fu', which meant that, to begin with, some people would get rich first, and that they would pull up the living standards of those left behind.
 However, China's size and regional diversity limited this trickledown effect.
-Urban residents, particularly those in the coastal cities, benefitted from the opening up of further opportunities for those with capital and other advantages, such as good education and access to powerful governing elites.
+Urban residents, particularly those in the coastal cities, benefitted from the opening of further opportunities for those with capital and other advantages, such as good education and access to powerful governing elites.
 These were the winners of the second phase of reform.

-3.11 Increasing corruption
+Increasing corruption

 Corruption, defined by one scholar as the use of one's public position for private gain, was not a prominent feature under Mao.
 The tightly planned economy and the dominance of ideology took care of that.
-In imperial China, this endemic problem was to come extent ameliorated by Confucian ethics and institutional checks.
-But when society suddenly valued "to get rich is glorious", rather than the selfless provision of service to the people and refusal of private gain, the authorities could no longer use an ideology to curb greed.
+In imperial China, this endemic problem was to some extent ameliorated by Confucian ethics and institutional checks.
+But when society suddenly valued 'to get rich is glorious', rather than the selfless provision of service to the people and refusal of private gain, the authorities could no longer use an ideology to curb greed.
 As the economy expanded with marketization, some people would inevitably be tempted to seize chances to get rich by all possible means, however shady.

 It was already a problem when the reform started during the 1980s.
 During that time, it was often a case of individual malfeasance.
-However, there is a general consensus that corruption intensified massively in scale, scope, and pervasiveness during the second phase of reform, from the 1990s onwards.
+However, there is a consensus that corruption intensified massively in scale, scope, and pervasiveness during the second phase of reform, from the 1990s onwards.
 In the 1980s, the highest bribery case involving officials at or above the rank of ministers was 16,000 yuan, paid to a vice-governor of Xinjiang province.
 Between 1990 and 2003, the highest bribe was 40 million yuan, and the second highest was 25 million yuan.
 During that period, even the lowest amount, at 64,000 yuan, was 4 times that of the highest in the 1980s, or 2 times in inflation adjusted terms.